-One evening, after the boys were asleep–our second son was only five months old at that point–I slipped downstairs to the basement to do some much needed ironing.
+One evening, after the boys were asleep–our second son was only five months old at that point–I slipped downstairs to the basement to do some much-needed ironing.
 Trudging away at the chore, I wished so very much that I could read a book or watch a love story.
 And then it occurred to me.
 I could…think up a story of my own.

 Tentatively, the story took shape over the next few months.
-As I scrubbed the bathroom, cooked, washed dishes, tended to endless mounds of laundry…and the ever present ironing, though my hands were busy…so was my mind…with stories.
+As I scrubbed the bathroom, cooked, washed dishes, tended to endless mounds of laundry…and the ever-present ironing, though my hands were busy…so was my mind…with stories.

 Over the next four years and the birth of our third son, I developed five stories in great detail, some contemporary and some historical.
 I thought, “Would someone else find them interesting?”
 I doubted it.
 But that Thanksgiving weekend, I had a little time to chat with my mother and I told her about my stories.
 I said, “I was thinking of writing them down and see if I could get them published.”

 God was so faithful to let me have her for thirty-three years of my life and have such a wonderful example of how to bring “Joy” to others.
-That was her name and she was the epitome of it.
-I’ve strived to be half the the woman she was and having those words of encouragement from her hidden away in my heart has been a true blessing from God.
+That was her name, and she was the epitome of it.
+I’ve strived to be half the woman she was and having those words of encouragement from her hidden away in my heart has been a true blessing from God.
 That young girl who had such a hard time learning in school has realized that with God’s help, all things are possible (Matthew 19:26).
-Especially writing a story that entertains, but mostly will give praise to Him.
+Especially writing a story that entertains, but mostly will give glory to Him.